Arjun0606/Bondfyr_MVP_Soc/README.md

 This is the MVP (Minimum Viable Product) version of Bondfyr, a social app for finding and hosting afterparties.

+YOU CAN FIND US ON THE IOS APP STORE!!!

 ## Features

 - **Event Discovery**: Browse nightlife events in your city